AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ### Controls

 - The player can left-click to place a puddle of syrup.
 (A stretch goal would be to add functionality so that the longer the player holds down the mouse for, the bigger the puddle of syrup becomes.)
-The player can use this strategically to trap the evil pancakes and keep them from getting to the waffles.
+The player can use this strategically to trap the evil pancakes and keep them from getting to the waffles, or, if they're feeling mean, they can use it to trap the waffles instead.
--   _List all of the actions the player can have in your simulation_
-    -   _Include how to preform each action ( keyboard, mouse, UI Input )_
-    -   _Include what impact an action has in the simulation ( if is could be unclear )_

 ## Waffle

-The waffle will wander randomly and avoid the evil pancakes at all costs.
+The waffle will wander around the screen randomly and avoid the evil pancakes at all costs.

 ### Wander

-**Objective:** The waffle will slowly wander aimlessly within bounds.
+**Objective:** The waffle will aimlessly explore the play area at random.

 #### Steering Behaviors

-- _List all behaviors used by this state_
-   - _If behavior has input data list it here_
-   - _eg, Flee - nearest Agent2_
+- Wander: The waffle will randomly wander around the play area with a wander algorithm.
 - Obstacles:
-    - Waffles will avoid syrup in this state.
+    - The waffle will avoid syrup in this state.
-    - _List all obstacle types this state avoids_
 - Seperation
-    - Waffles will separate from other waffles.
+    - The waffle will separate from other waffles.

 #### State Transistions

-- The waffle will transition to this state if there are no pancakes within a certain radius of it.
+- The waffle will transition to this state if there are no pancakes within a certain range of it.

 ### Flee

-**Objective:** The waffle will flee at top speed away from a pancake.
+**Objective:** The waffle wants to avoid getting eaten by a pancake.

 #### Steering Behaviors

-- _List all behaviors used by this state_
+- Flee: The waffle will run from nearby pancakes using flee algorithms, weighted by the distance between it and the pancakes (very similar to Separate).
+    - Input: All pancakes within a certain range
-- Obstacles - _List all obstacle types this state avoids_
+- Obstacles
-    - Waffles will avoid syrup in this state.
+    - The waffle will avoid syrup in this state.
 - Seperation
-    - Waffles will separate from other waffles.
+    - The waffle will separate from other waffles.

 #### State Transistions